aKqir24/pywal16_scripts/README.md

 > [!important]
 > The script may work in the using the normal `pywal` but it may fail to complete some steps of this script, so please use this fork of pywal called [pywal16](https://github.com/eylles/pywal16) in order to complete some steps in the script, also the wallpapers are not uploaded in the repo, so please configure the wallpaper directory first.

+## FEATURES
+- Dialog configuration along with pywal options.
+- Pywal colors to some configurable programs.
+- Uses the pywal16 option to either have a wallpaper in a folder or just an image.
+- A wallpaper can be set either to `solid_color` or `image`
+- Wallpaper setup options include[ fill, scale, max, fit, etc ]
+- Dialog configuration with the --gui option explained below
+- Gtk theming based [wpgtk's templates](https://github.com/deviantfero/wpgtk-templates) as base theme.
+- Icon colors based [Flat-Remix](https://github.com/daniruiz/Flat-Remix) icon pack.
+- Relod gtk and icon themes using `xsettingd`.

 ## SETUP
 _**DEPENDENCIES**_
 - `pywal16`